On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces: Introduction

-The issue of well-posedness for the Euler endpoint, $\be=0$, at critical regularity remained an outstanding open problem until the seminal work of J. Bourgain and D. Li \cite{BourgainLi2015}, where a mechanism for norm inflation was identified to establish strong ill-posedness in $H^{1}(\RR^2)$.
+The issue of well-posedness for the Euler endpoint, $\beta =0$, at the critical regularity threshold remained an outstanding open problem until the seminal work of J. Bourgain and D. Li \cite{BourgainLi2015}, where a mechanism for norm inflation was identified to establish strong ill-posedness in $H^{1}(\mathbb{R}^{2})$.
 An alternative approach to establishing ill-posedness was subsequently developed by T. Elgindi and M. Masmoudi in \cite{ElgindiMasmoudi2020}.
-In a series of recent papers, strong ill-posedness was also established in the range $\be\in(0,2]$ by D. C\'ordoba and L. Mart\'inez-Zoroa \cite{CordobaZoroa-Martinez2021, CordobaZoroa-Martinez2022} and I.-J. Jeong and J. Kim \cite{JeongKim2021}.
-In fact, in a very interesting pair of recent works by D. Chae, I.-J. Jeong, J. Na, and S.-J. Oh \cite{ChaeJeongNaOh2023a, ChaeJeongOh2023b}, the case $\be=2$ in \eqref{eq:gsqg} with constitutive law logarithmically modified so that $u=-\nabla^\perp(\ln(I-\De))\tht$, i.e., the Okhitani model (see \cite{ChaeConstantinCordobaGancedoWu2012, Okhitani2011, Okhitani2012}, was shown to be ill-posed in $H^s$, for $s>3$ \cite{ChaeJeongOh2023b}, but globally well-posed when the model possessed logarithmic-order dissipation \cite{ChaeJeongNaOh2023a}; similar ill-posedness results for a class of models generalizing the Okhitani case, as well as some dissipatively perturbed counterparts, were also obtained therein.
-We emphasize that the framework developed in the present article is complementary to that studied in \cite{ChaeJeongNaOh2023a, ChaeJeongOh2023b}; the reader is referred to \cref{rmk:okhitani} for a more detailed discussion.
+In a series of recent works, strong ill-posedness was also established in the range $\beta \in (0,2]$ by D. C\'ordoba and L. Mart\'inez-Zoroa \cite{CordobaZoroa-Martinez2021,CordobaZoroa-Martinez2022} and I.-J. Jeong and J. Kim \cite{JeongKim2021}.
+The Ohkitani model represented by the modified endpoint case $\beta =2$ in {\eqref{eq:gsqg}} was recently shown to be ill-posed in $H^{s}$, for $s>3$ \cite{ChaeJeongOh2023b}, by D. Chae, I.-J. Jeong, and S.-J. Oh, but globally well-posed when the model possessed logarithmic-order dissipation \cite{ChaeJeongNaOh2023a} by the same authors with J. Na; similar ill-posedness results for a class of models generalizing the Okhitani case, as well as some dissipatively perturbed counterparts, were also obtained \cite{ChaeJeongOh2023b}.
+We emphasize that the framework developed in the present article is complementary to that studied in \cite{ChaeJeongNaOh2023a,ChaeJeongOh2023b}; the reader is referred to {\cref{rmk:okhitani}} for a more detailed discussion.

-Complementary to the ill-posedness results mentioned above are the results of D. Chae and J. Wu \cite{ChaeWu2012} and M.S.
-Jolly with the present authors \cite{JollyKumarMartinez2020b}, where a mild inviscid regularization of \eqref{eq:gsqg} is studied in order to recover well-posedness in the borderline spaces.
+Complementary to the ill-posedness results mentioned above are well-posedness the results of D. Chae and J. Wu \cite{ChaeWu2012} and M.S.
+Jolly with the present authors \cite{JollyKumarMartinez2020b}, where a mild inviscid regularization of {\eqref{eq:gsqg}} is studied in order to recover well-posedness in the borderline spaces.
 This regularization modifies the constitutive law for the velocity with a logarithmic multiplier operator as